dneimke/simple-coding/README.md

 - Visualize logged events plotted on a timeline corresponding to the video duration.
 - Click on event markers in the timeline to seek the video player to 5 seconds before the event occurred.

-## How to Use

-1. **Open**: Open the `index.html` (or the main HTML file) in your web browser.
-2. **Configure (Optional)**: Navigate to the "Configure" page to modify the button layout using the JSON editor.
-Save the configuration.
-3. **Track**: Navigate to the "Tracker" page.
-Click "Start Game" to begin the timer and log actions by clicking the event buttons.
-4. **Review Log**: Navigate to the "Log" page to view events in either List or XML format.
-Use the "Copy XML" button if needed.
-5. **Analyze Timeline**:
-    - Navigate to the "Timeline" page.
-    - Load a local video file using the "Add Local Video" button or by dragging the file onto the drop zone.
-    - Once the video loads, the timeline will populate with logged events.
-    - Click on event markers in the timeline to jump to the corresponding moment (event time - 5 seconds) in the video.

 ## Application Pages

 ### 1. Tracker Page